We work with more than 300 partners to bring you better travel deals

 Always go prepared for rain whenever you visit Chongqing.
 April to June and September to October see comfortable temperatures for exploring on foot, whilst July and August are extremely hot and humid so probably best avoided.
 The biggest annual festival is, of course, the Chinese New Year, its date varies according to the lunar calendar.
 The town comes alive with dragons, parades and firecrackers.
 In May the Yangtze River becomes the stage for the Dragon Boat Festival, when oarsmen in traditional costumes race each other across the river.
 For the best deals on flights, make sure you book your travel and accommodation in advance.

-When is the best time to book flights to Chongqing?
+When is the best time to book a flight to Chongqing?

 Which day is cheapest to fly to Chongqing?